KryptikApp/kryptikwebapp/developerDocs/signSolTransaction.md

 category: "guides"
 ---

 A Solana transaction includes instructions that update the state of the Solana blockchain.
-Each Solana transaction is serilialized and signed as a buffer before being submitted to a node.
+Each Solana transaction is serialized and signed as a buffer before being submitted to a node.

 ### Transaction Example